ralsina/boxes-book/src/lesson11.md

 Why?

-As before, the page is anout wide enough to fix 58 "a"s.
+As before, the page is about wide enough to fix 58 "a"s.
 That means the first run will not be enough to fill the line.
 The second run will still not be enough.
 The third run will, however, badly overfill it.
 So, we should go all the way to the end, see that it's too long, and then go back to the second